blimey85/blimey85.github.io_source/source/_posts/2013-04-11-trying-appfog-for-project-deployment.markdown

 tags: appfog rails

 ---
 I’ve been playing around with Node.js a bit and was wanting to find a hosting service where I could deploy my little test apps for testing and for showing friends.
 I read some good things about AppFog and felt the price was right (they offer a free intro-level service that lets you get your feet wet with minimal financial risk).
-Signup took just a minute and I had my basic Rails app deployed five minutes later.
+Signup took just a minute and I had my basic Rails app deployed five minutes later.<!-- more -->

 Interesting how they handle databases.
 My deploy happened entirely on the command line: